altwajre/hello-akka/resources/docs/02-general-concepts/02-actor-system/README.md

 # Actor Systems - Overview
-- Actors are:
+- **Actors** are:
     - Objects which encapsulate state and behavior.
     - They communicate exclusively by exchanging messages which are placed into the recipient’s mailbox.
     - In a sense, the most stringent form of object-oriented programming.
 - It serves better to view them as persons:
     - While modeling a solution with actors, envision a group of people and assign sub-tasks to them.
     - Arrange their functions into an organizational structure and think about how to escalate failure.
-        - All with the benefit of not actually dealing with people.
-        - Which means that we need not concern ourselves with their emotional state or moral issues.
     - The result can then serve as a mental scaffolding for building the software implementation.
-- An _Actor System_ is a heavyweight structure that will allocate 1...N Threads, so create one per logical application.
+- An **Actor System** is a heavyweight structure that will allocate 1...N Threads, so create one per logical application.

 # Hierarchical Structure
 - Like in an economic organization, actors naturally form hierarchies.